savob/savobajic.ca/content/projects/academic/bike.md

 <figure>
 <img src="/images/bike-configuration-summary.png">
-<figcaption>Fig. 5 - The summarized results from a set of simulations</figcaption>
+<figcaption>The summarized results from a set of simulations</figcaption>
 </figure>

 We then would select configurations from different regions of the chart and compare their performance using another function